 17Now when Samuel saw Saul, Yahweh said to him, “Behold, the man who I spoke to you about!
 This is the one who will restrain my people.”

 19And Samuel answered Saul and said, “I am the seer.
 Go up before me to the high place, for you will eat with me today.
 In the morning I will send you off and will tell you everything that you are thinking.

 20As for your donkeys who were lost three days ago, do not set your mind on them, for they are found.
 For on whom is all the desire of Israel?
 Is it not on you and on all your father’s house?”

-22Then Samuel took Saul and his servant and brought them into the banquet-room and gave them a place at the head of those who were invited, who were about thirty persons.
+22Then Samuel took Saul and his servant and brought them into the banquet room and gave them a place at the head of those who were invited, who were about 30 persons.

 23Then Samuel said to the cook, “Bring the portion that I gave you, of which I said to you, ‘Put it aside, by you.’”